-The above rates of growth in height and weight are only samplings of an average for Great Dane puppies.
-There are some reasons why your puppy may be smaller or larger than the average number.
+The above growth rates in height and weight are only samplings of an average for Great Dane puppies.
+Some reasons your puppy may be smaller or larger than the average number.

-If your particular pup was the runt of the litter, he or she will likely be smaller than average.
+If your particular pup was the runt of the litter, they would likely be smaller than average.
 The same is true if your puppy had a rough start and needed to be bottle-fed for some reason.